pcapriotti/optparse-applicative/README.md

 tree structure.

 When we examine the user's input, each argument is examined to determine if it's an option or flag, or a positional argument.
-The parse tree is then search for a matching term, and if it finds one, that leaf of the tree is replaced with a `pure` value.
-When all input has been processed, we see if we can generate the complete value, and if not issue a missing error.
+The parse tree is then searched for a matching term, and if it finds one, that leaf of the tree is replaced with the value itself.
+When all input has been processed, we see if we can generate the complete value, and if not issue an error.

 See [this blog post][blog] for a more detailed explanation based on a simplified implementation.